What is SearchZilla?

 |Damage||Internet browser tracking (potential privacy issues), display of unwanted ads, redirects to dubious websites.|

-Twisted Search, Booster Search and Convert Your File Now are the names of other browser hijackers, however, there are many more apps of this type.
-Typically, they are advertised as tools that supposed to improve web browsing experience, include various features, etc. However, more often than not these PUAs do not operate as they supposed to: they promote fake search engines, gather various data and do not deliver any value.
-Besides, browser hijackers (and other PUAs) can cause various problems.
-Therefore, apps of this type should not be downloaded and installed.
+Twisted Search, Booster Search and Convert Your File Now are examples of other browser hijackers, however, there are many more apps of this type.
+Typically, they are advertised as supposedly improving the browsing experience, and include various features, etc.

 How did SearchZilla install on my computer?

-Notification saying that SearchZilla can read and change various data (on Chrome):
+Notification stating that SearchZilla can read and change various data (on Chrome):

 Websites promoting SearchZilla browser hijacker: